Please hold the congrats. Apparently this is what people say when you tell them that you have foster 2 kids.

 And I don't get it.

 First of all, we did nothing to "get the kids."
 Jon and I simply said that we would be used by God in this way.
 In order for the kids to be with us, it means that they have faced some rough things at home.
 They have gone through and experienced things that they shouldn't have.
-Please don't congratulate me because a mother has made bad choices and it has caused her children to be removed from her home.
+Please don't congratulate me because a mother has made bad choices and it has caused her children to be removed from her h

 That is not exciting to me.
 It makes my heart sick and makes my soul long for the perfected world that Jesus will bring.
-It makes my heart so heavy that I can't not do anything about it.
+It makes my heart so heavy that

 And what is exciting about explaining to an 8 year old that he has to move to another home, transfer schools, make new friends and may or may not go back home?
 When will that be?
 How do we help him?